-Indeed, there remains a question always that what amount of charcoal shall be sufficient for the entire process of cooking in the oven?
-In general, from a single layer of charcoal, you shall be able to get one hour of high heat.
+Indeed, there remains a question always: What charcoal shall be sufficient for the entire process of cooking in the oven?
+Generally, you can get one hour of high heat from a single layer of charcoal.
 Charcoal usually stays hot for more than an hour.

 How long does charcoal last?

-On a regular outdoor grill, charcoal can last from two to three hours.
-It includes the process of its warming up and burning around its outer surface which takes about thirty minutes.
+Charcoal can last from two to three hours on a regular outdoor grill.
+It includes the process of its warming up and burning around its outer surface, which takes about thirty minutes.
 After that, you shall get about 1-1.5 hours of high heat that is sufficient for cooking.
-Once that period is over, it takes about another 45 minutes for the charcoal to simmer out.
+Once that period is over, it takes about another 45 minutes for the charcoal to simmer.
 There are a few factors upon which the duration of the burning of charcoal depends on.